-During the year, the Remuneration Committee took independent advice from h2glenfern Remuneration Advisory (a division of h2glenfern Limited). h2glenfern operates in accordance with the principles of the Code of Conduct for the Remuneration Consultants' Group in relation to executive remuneration consulting in the United Kingdom. h2glenfern does not provide other services to Kainos.
-For the year under review, h2glenfern received fees of £6,200 related to its work for the Remuneration Committee on operational matters.
+During the year, the Remuneration Committee took independent advice from h2glenfern Remuneration Advisory (a division of h2glenfern Limited) and Skyfall Consulting Limited.
+Both h2glenfern and Skyfall Consulting Limited operate in accordance with the principles of the Code of Conduct for the Remuneration Consultants' Group in relation to executive remuneration consulting in the United Kingdom.
+For the year under review, h2glenfern and Skyfall Consulting Limited received fees of £9,500 and £7,000 respectively, related to advisory work for the Remuneration Committee on operational matters.
+Both h2glenfern and Skyfall Consulting Limited do not provide any other consulting services to Kainos.